 New Student and Sophomore Programs

-The Office of New Student and Sophomore Programs, located in Engleman Hall A 220, supports the out-of-class experience and academic success of first-year students (freshmen), second-year students (freshmen), and transfer students.
+The Office of New Student and Sophomore Programs, located on the third floor of Buley Library, supports the out-of-class experience and academic success of first-year students (freshmen), second-year students (sophomores), and transfer students.
 The office is designed to help students connect with each other, faculty and staff, and the broader university as they transition into the university.
 The staff is committed to providing a strong set of programs and initiatives beginning with orientation and continuing until students feel integrated and established as "owls."
-For more information, visit Engleman Hall, A 220 or call (203) 392-5189.
+For more information, visit Buley 335 or call (203) 392-5189.

 Education Opportunity Program (EOP)